Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 One of the most popular things to do in Asheville with kids, the Western North Carolina Nature Center showcases the various animals and plants of the Southern Appalachian Mountains.

-Find animal exhibits, including the American Black Bear, Red Wolf, Red Panda, Bobcat, and more, as well as interactive learning exhibits and nature play areas.
+Find animal exhibits, including the American Black Bear, Red Wolf, Red Panda, Bobcat, and more.
+Enjoy interactive learning exhibits and nature play areas.
+We love watching the otters somersault in the water and the black bears chill in the sun.

-Practice balancing on natural beams, make music with nature’s instruments, paint with water, and more.
-Options are endless when nature is your playground.
+Practice balancing on natural beams, and make music with nature’s instruments.
+Climb in spiderweb-shaped jungle gyms.
+The options are endless when nature is your playground.

 If you are a Buncombe County library card holder, get free admission with their ZOOM Pass program.